giancosta86/wiki-transform/README.md

 - The order of the subfields is ignored

-- Additional subfields are ignored
+- _Additional subfields_ are ignored

-- Containing nodes are ignored
+- _Ancestor nodes_ are ignored

-- Whitespace is ignored
+- _Whitespace_ is ignored

-- XML entities like `&gt;` are substituted with their actual characters
+- _XML entities_ like `&gt;` are substituted with their actual characters

+- _CDATA blocks_ within significant fields are correctly parsed, and can be freely mixed with non-CDATA text

 ### Example